 The British Silver Queen's Beasts are the latest addition to the Royal Mint's lineup of silver bullion coins.
 The first coin of this series was issued in 2016 (the series will end in 2021) and its reverse design depicted the Lion of England.
 The series then continued with two new issues per year until the final issue that featured the White Greyhound of Richmond was released in September 2020.
-A total of 10 coin designs will eventually make up the Queen's Beasts series that also includes Queen's Beasts gold coins and Queen's Beasts platinum coins.
+A total of 10 coin designs will eventually make up the Queen's Beasts series that also includes the British Gold Queen's Beasts and British Platinum Queen's Beasts.
 Each coin design depicts one of the Queen's Beasts on the reverse side, the 10 heraldic animal statues that appeared in the coronation ceremony of Queen Elizabeth II.

 All Queen's Beasts silver coins are minted out of 99.99% fine silver which makes them join the ranks of the purest silver bullion coins.
 Brilliant uncirculated Silver Queen's Beast coins are issued in the sizes of 2 oz and 10 oz for those that buy silver coins for investment whereas collectors can choose between proof Queen's Beasts coins in the sizes of 1 kg, 10 oz, 5 oz and 1 oz.
 There are maximum mintage numbers in place for the proof coins.

 All coins of the Queen's Beasts coin series are fully backed by the British government.
 The legal tender coins are also exempt from the UK Capital Gains Tax.
 Investors can purchase the coins individually as well as in tubes of 10 coins.
 American buyers that are investing in silver for their retirement can include Silver Queen's Beasts in their Individual Retirement Accounts (IRA's).